 There are many stunning hotels, properties, and villas available for rent on Paxos island.
-The good thing about the island is so compact is that there is truly nowhere that you can stay that leaves you really “out in the sticks” as it were.
+The good thing about the island being so compact is that there is truly nowhere that you can stay that leaves you really “out in the sticks” as it were.

 Adamantia Hotel is a gorgeous independently-owned hotel that sits just outside of Gaios.
 The property consists of 12 stone houses, each constructed in traditional Ionian style.